Cray-HPE/docs-csm/README.md

 1. [Install CSM](install/README.md)

-   This chapter provides an order list of procedures which can be used for CSM software installation or reinstall that indicate when to do operational tasks as part of the installation workflow.
-Updating software is in another chapter.
+   This chapter provides an ordered list of procedures to follow when performing an initial install or a reinstall of CSM software.
+See the separate "Upgrade CSM" chapter for upgrade procedures.
-   Installation of the CSM product stream has many steps in multiple procedures which should be done in a specific order.
-Information about the HPE Cray EX system and the site is used to prepare the configuration payload.
-The initial node used to bootstrap the installation process is called the PIT node because the Pre-Install Toolkit is installed there.
-Once the management network switches have been configured, the other management nodes can be deployed with an operating system and the software to create a Kubernetes cluster utilizing Ceph storage.
-The CSM services provide essential software infrastructure including the API gateway and many micro-services with REST APIs for managing the system.
-Once administrative access has been configured, the installation of CSM software and nodes can be validated with health checks before doing operational tasks like the check and update of firmware on system components or the preparation of compute nodes.

 1. [Upgrade CSM](upgrade/README.md)

-   This chapter provides an order list of procedures which can be used to update CSM software that indicate when to do operational tasks as part of the software upgrade workflow.
-There are procedures to prepare the HPE Cray system for the upgrade, and update the management network, the management nodes, and the CSM services.
+   This chapter provides an ordered list of procedures which can be used to update CSM software that indicate when to do operational tasks as part of the software upgrade workflow.
+See the separate "Install CSM" chapter for initial install and reinstall procedures.
-   After the upgrade of CSM software, the CSM health checks are used to validate the system before doing any other operational tasks like the check and update of firmware on system components.

 1. [CSM Operational Activities](operations/README.md)